William0506/Summation/README.md

 4. Execute scripts/programs with appropriate parameters

 **Important**:
-When the upper bound of summation is negative, since real powers of negative numbers may result in complex numbers, the field num, c part cannot be 0.
-If it is 0, it should be replaced with 1 and the imaginary part should be set to 0.
+Since negative numbers raised to real powers may result in complex numbers, when the upperbound of summation is negative, the field num cannot be set to (0,0,0).
+In such cases, the program will automatically set it to (1,0,0).

 ### Web Interface
 1. Access through a modern web browser